-Evidently, there’s another weapon that’s intrinsic to me that makes me fierce in battle.
+Evidently, I’ve another awesome weapon in the armory that’s intrinsic to me, one that makes me fierce in combat.
 “Forasmuch then as Christ hath suffered for us in the flesh, arm yourselves likewise with the same mind: for he that hath suffered in the flesh hath ceased from sin.”
-(1Pe 4:1) Willingness to suffer for Christ positions me to take out the enemy; it’s a whole new level of holiness.
+(1Pe 4:1) Willingness to suffer for Christ makes me truly formidable in the spirit; it positions me to take out the enemy … it’s a whole new level of holiness.

-Fear of suffering, that I won’t be faithful, that I will dishonor God, may keep me from trusting that God is good, that He is faithful, and rob me of joy.
-In this state I’m easily intimidated, no threat to the evil one, even with sword in hand.
+Fear of suffering, that I won’t be faithful, that I will dishonor God, may keep me from trusting that God is good, that He’s faithful, and rob me of faith and joy.
+In this state I’m easily intimidated in battle, not much threat to the evil one, even with sword in hand.